Covid 19 Coronavirus: Long wait for stranded Kiwi traveller

 While Leef understands the need to control of the number of people arriving on either side of the Tasman, he's far from happy with the way Air New Zealand is dealing with customers.

-After rushing here in May for the family health emergency to be with his son in ICU, Leef is struggling to understand why customers are being told their flights are going ahead as booked, only to discover at the last minute they are cancelled.
+After rushing here in May for the family health emergency to be with his relative in ICU, Leef is struggling to understand why customers are being told their flights are going ahead as booked, only to discover at the last minute they are cancelled.

 He says the national carrier needed to tell customers early on if they were on slashed passenger lists.